mrclay/nocms/README.md

 # NoCMS

 NoCMS is a just a web-based editor for premade files in a single directory.

-Create some HTML, text, and JSON (with JSONSchema) files inside `content`.
-The user can log in and edit them.
-The site can use them for content/settings.

 ## Use case